m-escott/Web-Crawler/README.md

 To run this use JUnit : run or debug the method com.taryaganalytics.tests.parsers.WebCrawlerTest.<b>testWebCrawler</b>().

-It creates a folder called builditTest under the system root folder and creates a file called <b>siteMapResults.txt</b> with the test results.
+It creates a file called <b>siteMapResults.txt</b> with the test results.

 <b>The algorithm:</b><br>
 WebCrawler.<b>crawl()</b> is the initial method that's fired and it accepts three parameters:<br>